Hi Dave – I have one question. As a new comedian does my material have to be clean? – J.N.

 Hey J.N. – Your question will sound familiar to more than a few readers because it comes up quite often.
 But you know what?
 New comedians ask because it’s important.
 And there is no right or wrong answer.
 Comedy is both a creative art and a business, but to be successful in this business as a creative artist there is one first goal:

 How you get there is totally up to you.
 As one very famous comedian told me (and it’s in my book How To Be A Working Comic), “If you swear in real life, you’re going to swear on stage.”
 On the other hand, if these words aren’t already in your vocabulary, don’t add them simply because you think it’ll make you funny.
-That’s not who you really are and an audience will pick up on that.
+That’s not who you really are, and an audience will pick up on that.

 There seems to be a market for everything, so whether to work clean or dirty is a personal decision.
 But since you brought up the question and I’ve never been known to give short answers, let’s look at your potential choice from another point of view.
 We’ll call it…

-Along with learning how to write and perform, you’ll also experience different audiences, different venues and different types of shows.
+Along with learning how to write and perform, you’ll also experience different audiences, different venues, and different types of shows.
 For instance, many comedians love late night, beer-soaked crowds in loud comedy clubs.
 Others would rather perform for more sophisticated (and I’m using that term loosely) audiences at corporate events.

 Have you thought about that?
-I’m guessing it’s still too early in your career to even consider since your first step should be just getting experience on stage.
+I’m guessing it’s still too early in your career to even consider when your first step should be just getting experience on stage.
 But eventually it will become both a creative and business decision because different markets have different audiences and hire different types of entertainment.

 What markets do you want to play?

-When you’re just starting out it could be any demographic you can think of, from late night open-mics to charity fundraisers.
+When you’re just starting out it could be any demographic you can think of, from late night open mics to charity fundraisers.
 And if you’re serious about this biz you need to understand the value of stage experience.
 You won’t become a working comic just sitting in your living room doing bits in front of your mirror or for the family dog.
 You must get in front of an audience and shape your material and delivery based on their response.

 If they laugh it works.
 If they don’t, then you need to make some changes.
 An audience will tell you, which is why you want to get on stage as often as possible.